Seirdy/seirdy.one/content/posts/cli-best-practices.md

 ---
 This began as a reply to another article by Lucas F. Costa; it lists practices to improve user-experience (<abbr title="User Experience">UX</abbr>) of command-line interfaces (<abbr title="Command-Line Interface">CLIs</abbr>).
 It comes from a good place, and has some good advice: I particularly like its advice on input-validation and understandable errors.
 Unfortunately, a number of its suggestions are problematic, particularly from an accessibility perspective.

+This is a "living article" that I plan on adding to indefinitely.
+If you like it, come back in a month or two and check the "changelog" link in the article header.

 <p role="doc-tip">Note: this article specifically concerns CLIs, not full-blown textual user interfaces (<abbr title="Textual User Interfaces">TUIs</abbr>).
 It also focuses on utilities for UNIX-like shells; other command-line environments may have different conventions.</p>

 Problematic patterns